7 Affordable Online Nurse Practitioner MSN Programs [Updated 2025]

 Concentration: Primary Care - Online & Campus Based - Visit Website

-The Pediatric Nurse Practitioner Primary Care Master's program at Texas Woman's University is a hybrid program designed for nurses specializing in pediatric care.
-It emphasizes managing acute and chronic conditions in children and adolescents, requiring a 3.0 GPA, BSN, and RN license.
-Preferred applicants have pediatric experience, with provisional admission available.
-Limited to Texas residents, this program combines remote learning with clinical placements in Texas, offering a focused and practical approach to pediatric primary care at an affordable cost for in-state students.
+The Pediatric Nurse Practitioner Primary Care Master's at Texas Woman's University is a hybrid program designed for nurses specializing in pediatric healthcare.
+It emphasizes acute and chronic condition management for children and adolescents, integrating physiological, behavioral, and family health theories.
+Applicants need a BSN, a 3.0 GPA, and an unencumbered RN license, with pediatric experience preferred.
+Limited to Texas residents, it combines remote learning with in-state clinical placements.
+The program's affordability is notable, offering advanced pediatric training with flexible learning options.

 Master's - Adult-Gerontology Primary Care Nurse Practitioner